To work with healthcare organizations to build their capacity for change.

 Purdue Healthcare Advisors (PHA) is a not-for-profit outreach initiative for the healthcare industry.
 PHA is part of the Purdue University-based Regenstrief Center for Healthcare Engineering, which serves as a national nucleus for driving high-impact improvement in healthcare delivery by mobilizing the intellectual strengths of Purdue faculty and partners.
 Originally named the Purdue Healthcare Technical Assistance Program, PHA was created in 2005 by a partnership among RCHE, the Purdue University Technical Assistance Program, and the Indiana Hospital Association.

 PHA consults, coaches and trains healthcare professionals in all capacities in both hospitals/health systems and physician practices.
 We've worked with more than 150 hospitals; trained more than 3,000 healthcare and public health workers; partnered on projects with nearly 100 health departments, and assisted more than 3,000 physicians with EHR Meaningful Use compliance.
-For more information, read about our former programs, and view our current grant work and service lines.
+For more information, read about our history and former programs, and view our current grant work and service lines.

 MISSION & VISION